The ListenHTTPS section defines a listener that operates in

 This disables SSLv2, SSLv3 and TLSv1, thus allowing only TLSv1_1 and TLSv1_2.

-connection; it is a string in the same format as in OpenSSL
+The syntax is the same as in OpenSSL ciphers and

 If mode is 0, client initiated renegotiation will be disabled.
 This will mitigate DoS exploits based on client renegotiation, regardless of the patch status of clients and servers related to Secure renegotiation.
 If mode is 1, secure renegotiation is supported.
 If mode value is 2, insecure renegotiation is supported.